Problem Child (film): Production

 In 2015, Dennis Dugan revealed that he was hired to direct the film, his first feature one (he'd previously directed episodes of the TV series Moonlighting, Wiseguy, and Hunter), after jumping on a coffee table in a meeting with Universal executives: "You're looking at me like I'm fucking nuts, and this is what we want.
 We want this kind of chaos".
-Dugan suggested John Ritter, with whom he'd worked as an actor before turning to direct, for the role of Ben Healy.
+Dugan suggested John Ritter, with whom he'd worked as an actor before turning to direct, for the role of Ben.
 The studio was initially reluctant, feeling they needed a more famous actor, but eventually relented.
-Jack Warden turned down the role of "Big Ben" Healy before Dugan offered him half of his net points; he was so touched that he took the part, although he refused Dugan's offer.
+Jack Warden turned down the role of Big Ben before Dugan offered him half of his net points; he was so touched that he took the part, although he refused Dugan's offer.
 Amy Yasbeck was cast as Flo; she and Ritter fell in love during production, eventually marrying in 1999.
 Ritter died in 2003.
-Both Ritter and Gilbert Gottfried were allowed to ad lib while filming, but Universal reprimanded Dugan for shooting too much footage of the latter.
+Both he and Gilbert Gottfried were allowed to ad lib while filming, but Universal reprimanded Dugan for shooting too much footage of the latter.
 The film's first test screening was disastrous, with 70 percent of the audience walking out, verbal complaints from viewers, and a score of only 30.
 The studio forced two weeks of reshoots, including a retooled ending and the addition of key scenes, such as Lucy's birthday party.